netscianalysis/netsci/README.md

 pytest
 ```

-## Computing generalized correlation for a pyrophosphatase and calcium phosphate hydrolysis simulation
+## Computing the generalized correlation for a pyrophosphatase molecular dynamics simulation

 ```
 cd tutorial